 Although it was bought over by the Tuscan Archipelago National Park in 1999, the castle lay in complete ruins for a long time.

-In January 2016 the first steps in its restoration were finalized in an attempt to make the fortress safe as well as give some of the architectural elements a new lease of life, like the main entrance, the path round the battlements, the tower with its footbridge and the chapel.
-At the beginning of November 2016 futher steps will be concentrated on the completion of the archeological diggings and the old tracks up to it will be cleared and improved.
+In January 2016 the first steps in its restorationmake the fortress safe as well as give some of the architectural elements a new lease of life, like the main entrance, the path round the battlements, the tower with its footbridge and the chapel.

 It is well worth the effort of walking up to the top of the hill where it stands, not only to see what remains of its magnificent walls, but also to admire the unique and breathtaking view of the gulf of Portoferraio.

 Volterraio Castle has a hexagonal shape.
 The oldest parts of the castle are the defense walls around it and the square shaped tower that was used as a watchtower.
-Thanks to a sort of signal system from the watchtower it was possible to communicate with the other towers in the surrounding area as well as with some along the coast of Tuscany.
+Access to the tower is across the wooden drawbridge and along the path round the battlements Thanks to a sort of signal system from the watchtower it was possible to communicate with the other towers in the surrounding area as well as with some along the coast of Tuscany.